 Reimbursement rates are the same as in-person therapy (just a different code) and Medicaid is allowing it in SOME areas but there is a lot of conflicting information with private insurance (BCBS, etc.) reimbursing so DO NOT start services before knowing you will get reimbursed!

 Next, know your platform (you need screen sharing capabilities) for delivering services and understand HIPAA compliance.
 You may NOT use Facetime.
-I recommend using the paid version of Zoom video conferencing.
+I’ve seen SO MANY teletherapy platforms: Zoom, Adobe Connect, Cisco WebEx, Google Meets and more.
+You can use Zoom safely if you set it up correctly.
+Hackers CAN get into your Zoom session so you MUST set up the meeting with a password and only then the people with a password can enter.
+Also, have the waiting room set up.
 You can screen share activities like PDFs or Boom Cards with students.

-In Zoom, you can open a PDF and then select annotate for kids to mark the pages (also shown below).
+In most teletherapy platforms, you can open a PDF and then select annotate for kids to mark the pages (also shown below).

 SECURITY INFORMATION: Read this PDF about how to protect yourself and your families while on a Zoom conference. #hackersandcreepersareeverywhere

 How to use PDFs with Telepractice or on an iPad

 When you download and open my TpT resources, you are using Adobe Acrobat Reader (free).
 Likely, you currently just print them to use with your students.
 However, you can use the comment (annotation) feature (with a yellow speech bubble) (or in Zoom, there is a built-in annotation button) located on the right side menu that opens a drop-down menu. *Shown below with my Spring Dice and Dot.

 You then select the center drawing tool (looks like a pencil) and select a color.
 You can adjust the line thickness as well for writing or drawing (see the lines just to the right of the bink dot in the photo below).